XanaduAI/SFOpenBoson/doc/tutorials/bosehubbard.rst

 .. sectionauthor:: Josh Izaac <josh@xanadu.ai>

-In this tutorial, I will walk through an example of Hamiltonian simulation of a Bose-Hubbard model, using Strawberry Fields and OpenFermion.
+In this tutorial, we will walk through an example of Hamiltonian simulation of a Bose-Hubbard model, using Strawberry Fields and OpenFermion.

 On a lattice
 ------------

 OpenFermion provides a convenient Hamiltonian function to automatically generate Bose-Hubbard Hamiltonians on a two-dimension lattice.
-For example, to generate a Bose-Hubbard Hamiltonian on a size :math:`1\times 2` lattice, with on-site and nearest neighbor interactions,
+For example, to generate a Bose-Hubbard Hamiltonian on a size :math:`1\times 2` lattice, with on-site and nearest neighbor interactions, we do

 >>> from openfermion.hamiltonians import bose_hubbard
 >>> bose_hubbard(x_dimension=1, y_dimension=2, tunneling=1, interaction=2,